-• -historical record sheets (an index to the diary of events Section 12 PA 041);
+- historical record sheets (an index to the diary of events Appendix C Fig. 3);

-With: dates of operation / test / transport

-name of operation / test / transport from / to

-applicable procedure and / or report

-responsible organisation and signature for entry

-remarks e.g. on NCR's or unplanned events
+with:

+dates of operation / test / transport name of operation / test / transport from / to applicable procedure and / or report responsible organisation and signature for entry remarks e.g. on NCR's or unplanned events chronological logbook for recording the details and progress or otherwisof all activities shall form the major part of the logbook.
+The pages shall be numbered and referenced by the history record.
+The diary shall be used freely and include comments on operations as they take place.

-• Diary
+- Diary